Nosework Trial

 The following cancellation policy applies:

-• For cancellation of entries between 5:00 PM on Saturday, November 18, 2023 and before 5:00 PM on Wednesday, November 29, 2023 – Full refund minus a $25 processing fee if the host fills your space.
+• For cancellation of entries between 9:01 a,m.
+EST, Saturday, March 2, 2024 and before 9:00 a.m.
+EST, Wednesday, March 13, 2024 – Full refund minus a $25 processing fee if the host fills your space.
 No refund will be issued if the host doesn’t fill your space.
 If the space is filled with a discounted or free entry, you will receive a refund dependent on the income from the replacement entry.

-• For cancellation of entries after 5:00 PM on Wednesday, November 29, 2023 – 50% of the trial entry fee will be refunded if the host fills your space.
+• For cancellation of entries after 9:01 a.m.
+EST, Wednesday, March 13, 2024 – 50% of the trial entry fee will be refunded if the host fills your space.
 No refund will be issued if the host doesn’t fill your space.
 If the space is filled with a discounted or free entry, you will receive a refund dependent on the income from the replacement entry.

 If you earn the title that makes you no longer eligible for the level you are entered, then you must contact the trial host to cancel your entry and will be subject to the published cancellation policy.
 You may opt to change your entry to an FEO entry in this case and will be placed on the FEO waitlist and only receive a space in the trial if the host is accepting FEO entries.